jamesbvaughan/jamesbvaughan.com/_drafts/timothy-gu.md

 which used to be called Jade.
 My first contribution to that project was also a documentation fix.
-I think it was just fixing a broken link, something really small like that, and then it led to something more.
+I think it was just fixing a broken link, something really small like that, and then it led to something more."

 **It's been a while since your last blog post.
 Do you have plans to keep writing more on there?**

-I do like writing sometimes,
+"I do like writing sometimes,
 but I don't really have a solid plan for updating my blog.
 The blog isn't my only medium for writing though;
 over this winter I wrote